tinymce/tinymce-docs/cloud-deployment-guide/editor-and-features.md

 ### Step 1: Embed the TinyMCE Cloud script tag into your webpage

-In order to load TinyMCE for the very first time, you need to embed the TinyMCE editor code into your application.
-This is done by adding the following script tag into your app, or in the case of a web page the `<head>` of the page:
+To load TinyMCE for the very first time, you need to embed the TinyMCE editor code into your application.
+The code embedding is done by adding the following script tag into your app, or in the case of a web page the `<head>` of the page:

 ```js
 <script src="{{ site.cdnurl }}?apiKey=your_API_key"></script>